-What we do at Get Staffed Up is help people delegate their way to freedom.
-We are very very big on delegation but we have a different twist, instead of having someone in-house and really adding to the payroll and the overhead — and the entrepreneurial community being one of the most stressed communities —, we have decided to look elsewhere and find virtual staff all over the world which does have a price component but not a trade-off for talent.
-We find the best talent all over the world with a system that we’ve developed over the years and have Kristen David from Uplevel Your Business, Uplevel Your Life! had a lot to do with that and so it’s really nice to be collaborating.
+What we do at Get Staffed Up is helping lawyers delegate their way to freedom.
+We are very, very big on the delegation, but we have a different twist; instead of having someone in-house and really adding to the payroll and the overhead — and the entrepreneurial community being one of the most stressed communities —, we have decided to look elsewhere and find virtual staff all over the world which does have a price component but not a trade-off for talent.
+We find the best talent all over the world with a system that we’ve developed over the years and have Kristen David from Uplevel Your Business, Uplevel Your Life! had a lot to do with that.

 We’re going to talk about 7 tips on how to onboard your virtual assistant for ongoing success.
-It is one of the areas that is generally overlooked and it’s important that you have a plan for that and we are a talented finding and placement company, we are not the training and on-going on-boarding company and it’s really important that those two things are distinguished and that you do find somebody exceptional like Kristen David to work with to help you if you’re not experienced in those areas.
+It is one of the areas that is generally overlooked, and it’s important that you have a plan for that we are a talented finding and placement company.
+We are not the training and ongoing onboarding company, and it’s really important that those two things are distinguished and that you do find somebody exceptional like Kristen David to work with to help you if you’re not experienced in those areas.
 You can get super great Free Resources by Kristen David HERE and, without further ado, let me dive into what we’ve developed as the seven tips for how to onboard your virtual assistant for ongoing success:

 1. Give WRITTEN instructions.

-Number one thing is to start by giving written instructions.
-On this other BLOG we talked about a weekly scorecard and a daily end-of-day report but there’s a lot of project-based work that entrepreneurs business owners give their virtual staff members and it’s very important to do those things in writing with some key components and this is something that I have heard from Kristen David so many times (WHO – WHAT – WHEN) and that has been ingrained into me and it is so true.
-So, WHO is pretty obvious in this point, but WHAT is the outcome you’re looking for, and WHEN is the deadline.
-For example: I need you to find 300 networking groups in the United States by February 20th because we need to put together an email offering us as the speaker… that’s a big project!
-But you said what you need to find, which networking groups, and by when you need it.
-And then of course you’re going to check in and see if that timeline will be met based on your daily check-ins.
+The number one thing is to start by giving written instructions.
+On this other BLOG we talked about a weekly scorecard and a daily end-of-day report but there’s a lot of project-based work that entrepreneurs and business owners give their virtual staff members and it’s very important to do those things in writing with some key components and this is something that I have heard from Kristen David so many times (WHO – WHAT – WHEN) and that has been ingrained into me and it is so true.
+So, WHO is pretty obvious at this point, but WHAT is the outcome you’re looking for, and WHEN is the deadline?
+For example, I need you to find 300 networking groups in the United States by February 20th because we need to put together an email offering us as the speaker… that’s a big project!
+But you said what you need to find, which networking groups, and by when you need them.
+And then, of course, you’re going to check in and see if that timeline will be met based on your daily check-ins.

 2. Listen carefully.

 Number two is to listen carefully.
 When you’re dealing with virtual staff team members for the first time it’s new and it’s not the same as dealing with somebody who is next door across the hall.
-In person you can communicate easier and have the in-person touch points.
-So, you’re going to need patience when you’re learning how to communicate with someone virtually, because even on a great video system there’s a half second lag and sometimes there’s talking over on one another.
-What you need to do is listen carefully and, actually, listening helps you determine how that person learns and digest information.
-Communication will always be the number one challenge in any business so make sure you take the time to listen.
+In-person you can communicate more easier and have in-person touch points.
+So, you’re going to need patience when you’re learning how to communicate with someone virtually because even on a great video system there’s a half-second lag and sometimes there’s talking over on one another.
+What you need to do is listen carefully and actually, listening helps you determine how that person learns and digest information.
+Communication will always be the number one challenge in any business, so make sure you take the time to listen.
 It will help you learn a lot more about your virtual staff member if you’re listening carefully.